 Experiment A. In Study 2, Experiment A, Condition 1, participants learned via onscreen text and audio instructions that the decision task is a well-established standardized test indicating their aptitude for leadership.
 In both conditions, a cover story insists that researchers are uninterested in the participant's performance in the task outside of asking them to try to do their best to make the best choices.
 This construction uncouples the role performance of research participants from their role performance of a leader identity.
 The objective score in Condition 1 for the leadership test is not available to the researcher and so removes the capacity of the researcher to connect the leadership role to the role of research participant.
 Their score in either task does not matter to their role as a participant.
-Differences in participant motivation to perform that identity should be controlled by random assignment of participants to either Condition 1 or Condition 2.
+Differences in participants to either Condition 1 or Condition 2.